replicatedhq/replicated-field-labs/instruqt/support-bundle-analyzers/02-getting-started/assignment.md

 👋 Install Nginx
 ===============

-In this case, the Applicatin Installer is already deployed.
+In this case, the Application Installer is already deployed.
 So you can download the license from the Vendor Portal (`Support Bundle Analyzers Customer`), upload the license in the Application Installer and go through the initial installation.

 ### 1. Download the license